zbwright/tectonic-docs/Documentation/tutorials/azure/monitoring.md

 Next, create a means to access the Prometheus UI.
 Copy the following into a file named `prometheus-service.yaml`:

+  > these differ for Sandbox and Azure - beth

 ```yaml
 apiVersion: v1
 kind: Service